Jump to content

 Open it with a text editor (such as Notepad) and configure the following variables:

-$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # A unique name for this Node Sensor (e.g., "NodeName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation The credentials below must match the SnortUser and SnortPass defined during the Master Host configuration.
-These allow Barnyard2 to authenticate with the Master ALERT database.
+$TempDir = "" # Path for temporary installation/download files (e.g., "D:\files") $WinIDSRoot = "" # Primary home directory for WinIDS installation (e.g., "D:\home") $Oinkcode = "" # Your 40-character Snort.org Oinkcode for rule updates $SensorName = "" # Unique name for this host sensor (e.g., "HostName") $EnableAllRules = $true # Set to $false to disable rule testing and high-volume logging $EnableRestorePoint = $true # Set to $false to skip System Restore point creation $SnortUser = "snort" # Master host ALERT database username $SnortPass = "l0gg3r" # Master host ALERT database password $RootUser = "root" # Master host (root) MySQL/PostgreSQL database username $RootPass = "d1ngd0ng" # Master host (root) MySQL/PostgreSQL database password Save all changes to config.conf and close the editor.

-Right-click Installer.exe and select "Run as Administrator" to begin the installation.
+Right-click Installer.exe and select Run as Administrator to begin the installation.

 Completion times vary based on the selected database engine and host operating system.
-The following estimates are based on standard network throughput and hardware resource availability.
-Workstation standalone or node deployments generally complete in ~15 minutes.
-Server host deployments generally complete in ~40 minutes.
-Performance is directly influenced by available system resources and network bandwidth.
+The following estimates assume standard network throughput and hardware resource availability:

 The WinIDS framework is designed with automated resume capability.
-In the event of a package acquisition failure, you will need to manually download the required asset to your defined $TempDir and re-initialize the installer.
-The framework will automatically detect the local file and resume the deployment.
-Do not terminate the installer during active system modifications or registry updates to prevent system corruption.
+In the event of a package acquisition failure, manually download the required asset to your defined $TempDir and re-initialize the installer.
+The framework will automatically detect the local file and resume deployment.

 In workstation environments, when EnableRestorePoint is active, the installer generates a system restore point prior to setup.
 This process initializes the required snapshot services, clears existing restore points, and creates a fresh baseline snapshot before cycling the services back to manual.
-This specific sequence ensures the "first-run" pre-installation snapshot remains protected from automatic purging.
+This specific sequence ensures the first-run pre-installation snapshot remains protected from automatic purging.

-If a valid "first-run" snapshot is already present—often the result of a previous removal via the RestorePoint utility—the installer will bypass the creation step to preserve the original baseline for the new installation.
+If a valid first-run snapshot is already present—often the result of a previous removal via the RestorePoint utility—the installer will bypass the creation step to preserve the original baseline for the new installation.

 Without a valid snapshot, a clean rollback cannot be performed.
 In this scenario, you must manually resolve the conflict, restore from a full system backup, or initiate a fresh installation.
 Note that while the recovery process leaves $WinIDSRoot and $TempDir untouched, performing a new installation will permanently delete all data within the $WinIDSRoot directory.